rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/README.md

 * Mean contigs: the number of contigs in the assembly, averaged over all 12 samples (fewer is better).
 * Mean N50: the assembly N50, averaged over all 12 samples (bigger is better).
     * Illumina-only assemblies of bacterial genomes are almost never complete, so this value is much less than the chromosome size.
-* Complete large/small plasmids: how many plasmids completely assembled into a single contig, totaled over all 12 samples.
+* Complete large/small plasmids: how many plasmids completely assembled into a single contig, totalled over all 12 samples.
     * For Unicycler, we defined "completely assembled" as the plasmid being circularised in the graph (i.e. has a link joining its start and end).
     * The complete plasmid counts aren't available for SPAdes, as it outputs its final assembly in contig form (not as a graph) so there's no simple _de novo_ way to tell if a contig is a complete replicon.
     * Large plasmids were defined as over 10 kbp (though there were no plasmids between 7 and 60 kbp).